GETTING STARTED

 A little goes a long way.
 To access different muscle fibers, change the angle or orientation of the tool.
 It may help to bend a nearby joint or adjust your posture so you can better reach areas of concern.

 Body Lever Safety: Discontinue use if you experience sharp or intense pain using the tool.
-Some discomfort is warranted when applying it.
+Some minor discomfort may be experienced during use.
 Avoid using directly over joints or open wounds.
 Not a replacement for medical treatment; consult a healthcare professional for serious or persistent issues.
 Check with your doctor before using if pregnant, if you have questions about your health, or before starting something new.